NEONScience/NEON-Data-Skills/tutorials/Other/GEE/02_aop_sdr_lessons/2a_intro_aop_sdr_rasters.md

 var SRER_SDR2018mask = SRER_SDR2018.updateMask(SRER_SDR2021.gte(0.0000));
 ```

-4. Now that we've defined the data, the visualization parameters, and the mask, we can add this Layer to the Map!
+4) Now that we've defined the data, the visualization parameters, and the mask, we can add this Layer to the Map!
 To do this, we use the `Map.addLayer` function with our masked data variable, `SRER_SDRmask`, using the `visParams` and assign this layer a label, which will show up in the Map.

 ```javascript
 Map.addLayer(SRER_SDR2018mask, visParams, 'SRER 2018');
 ```

-5. Center the map on our area of interest.
+5) Center the map on our area of interest.
 GEE by default does not know where we are interested in looking.
-We can center the map over our new data layer by
+We can center the map over our new data layer by specifiying `Map.setCenter` with the longitude, latitude, and zoom level (for this site, zoom of 11 works well to show the full site, but you can try other values to see how the image size changes).

 ```javascript
 Map.setCenter(-110.83549, 31.91068, 11);